gronnmann/RiskGameSimulator/README.md

 Please make sure the {output_folder} exists, or the program won't run.

 ## Risk Visualizer
 If you don't wish to create your own dataset, but just visualize, you just need to use the RiskVisualizer.
+You will have access to premade simulations of up to 50vs50.
 The basic usage is to first install the requirements (PyPlot), and then just use the program:
 ```
 pip install -R requirements.txt